Bell honors residents who pushed for legislative change

 Karen Chisholm has confronted a consistent problem throughout her 30 years as an Albemarle County Public Schools bus driver: other drivers.

-Whether they're distracted or don’t care, drivers just keep passing the bus when kids are exiting.
+Whether they’re distracted or don’t care, drivers just keep passing the bus when children are exiting.

 “They’re not going to stop, so you have to make sure the kids don’t move,” she said.
 “We blow the horn and do everything we can to get the driver’s attention.”